Work Environment

 They tend to enjoy clerical and most forms of office work, where they perform essential administrative duties.
 They often form the backbone of large and small organisations alike.
 They may enjoy being in charge of office filing systems, and using computers and other office equipment to keep things running smoothly.
 They usually like routine work hours and prefer comfortable indoor workplaces.

-Entry - Wholesaler
+Entry / Progression - Wholesaler

 You don’t necessarily need a qualification to start a wholesale business, but the most relevant course subjects include retail, business, marketing and logistics.

-A varied job background is also beneficial as many skills are transferrable, and many wholesalers have a background in sales, business management or logistics; but some wholesalers employ people with those skills.
+A varied job background is also beneficial as many skills are transferable, and many wholesalers have a background in sales, business management or logistics; but some wholesalers employ people with those skills.
 It is also important to have an extended network of contacts in the relevant industry.

 If you want to set up a wholesale business, you may also be able to get advice from a Local Enterprise Office on your business plan and funding your start-up.